MrGrappleMan/Fynelium-NT/README.md

 ### [More Documentation](https://www.notion.so/Windows-27642d161cf980b395c2fbbd1d1f70ae?source=copy_link)

+## Legal

+This repository and its contents are provided as-is without any warranty of any kind.
+I am not liable for any direct, indirect, or consequential damage to your system, data, or hardware arising from the use of this guide or its scripts.

+Proceed entirely at your own risk.
+Always back up your data and review the scripts before executing them.

+While the likelihood of critical issues is low, results may vary depending on your environment and configuration.

+By using or referencing any part of this repository, you acknowledge that you understand and accept these conditions.

-***The above mentioned tweaks are not guaranteed to work 100% of the time due to hardware diversity, the greediness of your ISP or Microsoft or other factors.
+The above mentioned tweaks are not guaranteed to work 100% of the time due to hardware diversity, your ISP running its servers on potatoes Microsoft or other factors.
 It tries its best to optimize Windows